 Worm drive circular saw need oil change, here hypoid also outshines its rival because they are sealed in an oil bath, so they never need any oil maintenance.

-Features: Makita Hypoid Saw Vs Skilsaw Worm Drive Saw
+Features Comparison: Makita Hypoid Saw Vs Skilsaw Worm Drive Saw

 We have Makita 5377MG 7-1/4” Magnesium Hypoid Saw and SKILSAW SPT77WML-01 15-Amp 7-1/4-Inch Lightweight Worm Drive Circular Saw for comparison.

 - Not a great saw for detailed work

-- Depth lock and depth guide rail bends easily and binds|
+- Depth lock and depth guide rail bend easily and bind

 - Can be cut at angles

 - Less weight means more maneuverability

 Both saws are made with different situations in mind.
-If you need a lot of maneuverability, angle cuts, and overhead cuts, then SKILSAW is the best worm drive circular saw.
-Its lightweight makes it great for the overhead work.
+If you need a lot of maneuverability, angle cuts, and overhead cuts, then SKILSAW is the worm drive circular saw.
+Its lightweight makes it great for overhead work.
 It has a blade on the right side, so it is a thing to consider depending on if you are left-handed or right-handed.
 Overall SKILSAW worm driver saw has an excellent track record over the years and maintained its popularity with the customer base.

-While Makita gives you less maintenance, worry being electrically powered and not needing an oil change.
+While Makita gives you less maintenance, worry about being electrically powered and not needing an oil change.
 Because of its motor placement, hypoid saw has great balancing.
 The blade is situated on the left side, so it’s easy to see the line while cutting through the wood.
 Being a bit heavy, it has better uses in heavy industries.

 To be honest one type of saw is not better than be other.
 As the debate on worm drive vs hypoid continues, you will have to consider what type of work you want to use you saw for.
 If you still have questions, feel free to comment below.